Last Updated: May 29, 2023

 My Artificer Handbook details advice for artificer feats in general, but a selection of feats which many Armorers enjoy are presented below.

 - : A reasonable choice for Guardian primaries after you’ve capped int.
-This would help you apply your gauntlet debuff to multiple enemies in one turn or to Booming Blade someone before walking away, but since your AC is going to be astronomical you don’t so much mind the attack of opportunity you take to wall out of reach and if you’re taking the dash action you’re not protecting your allies.
-Mobile is also somewhat redundant with Boots of the Winding Path because you can use them to perform similar hit-and-run tactics, though Boots of the Winding Path eat your Bonus Action which should typically be reserved for your homunculus.
+This would help you apply your gauntlet debuff to multiple enemies in one turn or to Booming Blade someone before walking away, but since your AC is going to be astronomical you don’t so much mind the attack of opportunity you take to walk out of reach and if you’re taking the dash action you’re not protecting your allies.
+Mobile is also somewhat redundant with Boots of the Winding Path because you can use them to perform similar hit-and-run tactics, though Boots of the Winding Path eat your Bonus Action which should typically be reserved for your homunculus, and they also don’t help if you start in melee.

 - Guardian primaries will enjoy the benefits of this feat in terms of making sure foes stay near them.